UKPLab/sentence-transformers/examples/applications/computing-embeddings/README.md

 Both of these parameters can also be specified in the `config_sentence_transformers.json` file of a saved model.
 That way, you won't have to specify these options manually when loading.
 When you save a Sentence Transformer model, these options will be automatically saved as well.

-During inference, prompts can be applied in a few different ways:
+During inference, prompts can be applied in a few different ways.
+All of these scenarios result in identical texts being embedded:
 1. Explicitly using the `prompt` option in `SentenceTransformer.encode`:
     ```python
-    embeddings = model.encode("How to bake a strawberry cake", prompt="Retrieve semantically similar text: {}")
+    embeddings = model.encode("How to bake a strawberry cake", prompt="Retrieve semantically similar text: ")
     ```
 2. Explicitly using the `prompt_name` option in `SentenceTransformer.encode` by relying on the prompts loaded from a) initialization or b) the model config.
     ```python